leomaurodesenv/smm-course-viewer/README.md

 3.  _Load Example_ or _Browse..._ to a \*.cdt file.

-To use the NodeJS version:
+To use the Node.js:

 ```shell
 npm install --save smm-course-viewer
 ```

 ---
-## NodeJS Example
+## Node.js Example

 Example: How to read courses files.
-Run this example `nodejs test/test.js`.
+Run this example `Node.js test/test.js`.

 ```js
 /* Include */